arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

 dungeons), but you can certainly use all advises and raiding practices in casual content.
 No pictures (yet?).

-The guide is actual for 4.05.
+The guide is actual for 4.11.

 Special thanks to Nan Talion (Odin) and Marisha White (Odin) for reading this template and pointing out some shortcomings and vaguenesses.

-**NOTE** this guide is currently under development.

 # Changelog